MSc Business Analytics and Technology Management

-Some exemptions may be considered at the discretion of the Admissions Committee but, in most cases, applicants will need to provide GMAT or GRE.
+GMAT waivers may be granted to candidates with an excellent CGPA (3.5+/4.3).
+In most cases, applicants will need to provide GMAT or GRE.

 We recommend taking the time to deliberate over the choice between different programs that may generate an equal level of interest in order to arrive at one preferred program that will most meet your career objectives.